somshubhrodatta/Somshubhro_23Aug2025/README.md

 - Framework: Django
 - DB: SQLite

-Source files have been excluded due to their large sizes (tey were stored in a directory called store-monitoring-data in the base dir)
+Source files have been excluded due to their large sizes (they were stored in a directory called store-monitoring-data in the base dir)